Welcome to the ECU Community Archives Lab (ECAL)

 09.10.2025

-The grand opening celebration of the ECAL was a huge success, featuring amazing speakers and over 50 attendees, including our community partners and library science students who are working as interns in community-based archives throughout the state.
+The grand opening celebration of the ECU Community Archives Lab (ECAL) was a huge success, featuring amazing speakers and over 50 attendees, including our community partners and library science students who are interning in community-based archives throughout the state.
 Click on the image below to view the video of the ceremony!

 08.18.2025

 Dr. Tyler Youngman joins Drs.
-Vanessas Irvin and Reyes of the FOCAS: ECU team as a co-Principal Investigator.
-His role will include working with ECAL’s Lab Assistant, Ms. Zoë Mitchell, and the MLS Interns.
+Vanessas Irvin and Reyes of the FOCAS: ECAL team as a co-Principal Investigator.
+His role will include operational services with the ECAL and supervising the ECAL Graduate Assistant, Ms. Zoë Mitchell.

 07.21.2025

-Ms. Zoë Mitchell will be the Graduate Assistant for ECAL, starting September 2, 2025.
+Ms. Zoë Mitchell will be the Graduate Assistant for the ECAL, starting September 2, 2025.
 Welcome Zoë!

 07.05.2025